Future of rail transport in India: Track gauge conversion

 Indian Railways is converting its entire network to broad gauge to enhance viability.
 New and converted broad gauge tracks are being introduced at the rate of 7.7 km per day.
 IR has projected completion date of the same till 2022.

 Track electrification

 Electrification of all routes to save on the imported fuel costs and improve running speed, IR launched "Mission Electrification" in 2017 to electrify 100% or the remaining 38,000 km of the broad gauge network in five years from fy2017-18 to fy2022-23, Railways annual fuel bill is ₹32000 crore, including ₹20000 crore on diesel and converting to 100% electricity will save ₹10000 crore by bringing the total fuel bill to ₹22000 crore (c.
 Dec 2017).
 Completion of electrification at the end of March 2024 was 45881 km or 94.44%.

+Equipment

+To reduce maintenance costs and improve the reliability of power supply systems, CORE has adopted state-of-the-art technology: cast resin transformers, SF_{6} circuit breakers or vacuum switchgear, long-creepage solid-core insulators and PTFE-neutral sections.
+Eight-wheeled, self-propelled OHE inspection cars have been introduced to improve maintenance, and an OHE recording car has been requested to monitor the performance of overhead equipment.

+SCADA

+The 220-132-25 kV power-supply network for electrification extends along the track for about 200 to 300 km.
+It is remotely controlled from the division control centre to ensure an uninterrupted power supply to the track overhead equipment.
+In electrification projects, a microprocessor-based supervisory control and data acquisition (SCADA) control system is replacing the earlier electro-mechanical Strowger system of remote-control equipment.
+SCADA can telemeter voltage, current, maximum demand and power factor in real-time, enabling control of maximum demand and electrical cost.
+The system also provides automatic troubleshooting and isolation of faulty sections.

 Doubling of tracks

 Doubling of tracks to reduce congestion and delays while improving safety.
 15,000 km double tracks already exist by 2016 and funding for 12,500 km more track doubling was approved in 2016.
 In fy2018-19 budget, 18,000 km of broad gauge track doubling and conversion was approved along with 36,000 km of track renewal for safety.